Table of Contents

 Politico has a serious reputation in the news market.
 Its founders used to work in The Washington Post but today, Politico stands neck and neck with the legacy news brand.
 It’s quite a feat considering the fact that The Washington Post started in 1877 whereas Politico started in 2007.
 That’s a gap of more than a century between the two.

 Politico has also made some unconventional moves— giving out its printed newspapers and magazines for free, selling subscription services for a minimum of $1000, using Apple wallet to distribute news, etc., and succeeded with them.
-Its approach of building a publishing business was different from most of its competitors.
+Its approach to building a publishing business was different from most of its competitors.

 How it All Started?

 Politico was the brainchild of Jim VandeHei, who started his career in the small town of Brillion when he was just 19.
 The first newspaper he worked with had a single editor so he moved to Washington where he got the opportunity to work with prominent newspapers like the Wall Street Journal and The Washington Post.